Heart of the High Plains: Kids Inc. Celebrates 75 Years

 For 75 years now, Kids Inc. has offered almost every program under the sun for kids of all ages.
 It was all started by Cal Farley and Bus Dugger back in 1945.

-One of the families that’s been impacted has been the Tucker Family.
+One of the families that hass been impacted has been the Tucker Family.
 All three of the kids participated in the program.

 “Sports again, is a very big part of the Tucker life, so having our kids to have the ability for us to coach young kids.
 We moved to Amarillo, when you got to meet kids from different schools, it was just an opportunity that I think sports and kids and just bringing the community together is amazing,” said Stephanie Tucker.